swharden/LJPcalc/README.md

 ### Download for Windows (64-bit): [LJPcalc 1.1.zip](https://github.com/swharden/LJPcalc/releases/download/1.1/LJPcalc-1.1.zip)

-> ⚠️ **This project is still early in development.** A download link for Windows will be added when development completes in March, 2020.
-Preview builds are in the [/dev/builds](/dev/builds) folder.

 ### Download for Linux and MacOS: [LJPconsole](src/LJPconsole)

 A cross-platform console version of LJPcalc is available which supports Windows, Linux, and MacOS.
 See the [LJPconsole page](src/LJPconsole) for installation instructions.